 On the third day he rose again in accordance with the Scriptures; he ascended into heaven and is seated at the right hand of the Father.
 He will come again in glory to judge the living and the dead, and his kingdom will have no end.
 We believe in the Holy Spirit, the Lord, the giver of life, who proceeds from the Father and the Son.
 With the Father and the Son he is worshiped and glorified.
 He has spoken through the Prophets.
 We believe in one holy catholic and apostolic Church.
 We acknowledge one baptism for the forgiveness of sins.
 We look for the resurrection of the dead, and the life of the world to come.
 AMEN.

-Prayers of the People

-Jennifer McCauley

-Intercessor: In Peace, we pray to you, Lord God.

-Intercessor: For all people in their daily life and work.
+Prayers of the People Rob McTier Intercessor: In Peace, we pray to you, Lord God.
+Silence Intercessor: For all people in their daily life and work.
 All: For our families, friends, and neighbors, and for those who are alone.
 For this community, the nation, and the world.
+We pray for the governments and governing bodies of Metropolitan Richmond: For the Mayor and City Council of Richmond, the City Administrator, and all city employees.
 All: For all who work for justice, freedom and peace.
 For the just and proper stewardship of God's creation.
 All: For the victims of hunger, fear, injustice, and oppression.

-We pray for the criminal justice system in Metropolitan Richmond: For the victims of violent crime and for those who perpetuate violent crime.
 For all who are in danger, sorrow, or any kind of trouble.
 All: For those who minister to the sick, the friendless, and the needy.
 For the peace and unity of the Church of God.
 All: For all who proclaim the Gospel, and all who seek the Truth.

-For Sean, our Presiding Bishop, for Mark, Gayle, and Mark our Bishops; for the congregations and clergy of St. Peter's, Arlington; for all our staff, Vestry and Ministry Teams
+For Sean, our Presiding Bishop, for Mark, Gayle, and Mark our Bishops; for the congregations and clergy of Emmanuel, Brook Hill, Richmond; for all our staff, Vestry and Ministry Teams.
 All: For all who serve in God's Church.

-For the special needs and concerns of this congregation.
-We pray for those who are ill or recovering, especially: Mandy, Jane and Stuart, Kent, Ryn, the Tucker family, George, George and Malinda, Sam, Haig and Anne, Jennifer, Meredith, Jerry, Kenneth, Garry, Bobbie, Jo, Mike, Keith, Betty, Lisette, Becky, Margaret, Phyllis, Juette, Marsha, David, Samantha, Bill, Everette, Jennifer, Christy, Meer and the Kisra family, Peggy, Dave, Kim, Mary, Robert, Sally, Daniela and her family, Vanessa, Conor, Louis, Candace, Andrew and Gretchen, Debbie, Jeffrey, Sandra, Ron, Pam, Kathy, Barbara, Corey, Florence, Edward, Stefan, Olivia, Michelle, Lee, the Dummitt family, the Downey family, Elizabeth and David, Ronnie, Nicholas, the Sonant family, Amy, Kristy, Randi, Marion, and Hollis.

-Please add your own petitions either aloud or silently.

-Hear us, Lord;

-All: For your mercy is great.
+For the special needs and concerns of this congregation, especially: Mandy, Jane and Stuart, Kent, Ryn, the Tucker family, George, George and Malinda, Sam, Haig and Anne, Jennifer, Meredith, Jerry, Kenneth, Garry, Bobbie, Jo, Mike, Keith, Betty, Lisette, Becky, Margaret, Phyllis, Juette, Marsha, David, Samantha, Bill, Terri, Everette, Jennifer, Christy, Meer and the Kisra family, Peggy, Dave, Kim, Mary, Robert, Sally, Daniela and her family, Vanessa, Conor, Louis, Candace, Andrew and Gretchen, Debbie, Jeffrey, Sandra, Ron, Pam, Kathy, Barbara, Corey, Florence, Edward, Stefan, Olivia, Michelle, Lee, the Dummitt family, the Downey family, Elizabeth and David, Ronnie, Nicholas, the Sonant family, Amy, Kristy, Randi, Marion, and Hollis.
+Silence Please add your own petitions either aloud or silently.
+Hear us, Lord; All: For your mercy is great.

 We thank you, Lord, for all the blessings of this life.
-We give thanks for those celebrating birthdays, especially Anne and Pam, and for those celebrating anniversaries, especially Scott and Michael, and Kristin and David.
+We give thanks for those celebrating birthdays, especially Ann, Sam, and Jackie, and for those celebrating anniversaries, especially Tara and Reg, Bill and John, and Elizabeth and Don.

+Silence

 The People may add their own thanksgivings.

 We will exalt you, O God our King.